risk-first/website/menagerie/Map-And-Territory-Risk.md

 ![Map And Territory Risk](images/generated/map-and-territory-risk.png)

-In this section, we are going to look at some ways in which this risk manifests itself, starting simple and getting more complex.
-We will look at:
-- **Fitness**, and the issues we face when our [Internal Models]() don't contain the _right_ abstractions.
-- **Audience**: risks associated with _shared understanding_ within groups and organisations.
-- **Evolution**: how [Map and Territory Risk]() changes over time, and how it can sometimes get stuck.

 ## Internal Model Fitness

 ![Sat Nav Blunder Sends Asda Van Crashing Narrow Footpath - Telegraph Newspaper](images/sat_nav.png)